utsxumiao/arduino-nrf2401-drone/README.md

 # Arduino & NRF2401+ Drone

-### What is this project about?
+###What is this project about?
-This is a complete LOW COST solution for Arduino and NRF2401+ based drone package, including transmitter(TX), receiver(RX), flight controller(FC), frame (the body of done) and also covers how to pick some low cost parts like motors, Escs, propellers and so forth.
+This is a complete **LOW COST** solution for DIY Arduino and NRF2401+ based drone package which includes: transmitter(TX), receiver(RX), flight controller(FC, using [MultiWii](https://github.com/multiwii)), frame (the body of done) and also covers how to pick some low cost parts like motors, Escs, propellers and so forth.